14 Tips for an Allergy Free Bedroom

 - Don’t forget to change the filters for your room air conditioner.
 Do you really want to breathe in mold and dust allergens blown out by a dirty air conditioner?

 - Change your furnace filter regularly.
 Use a tightly pleated disposable furnace filter (not the kind you can see through) or even better, an electrostatic furnace filter.
 These filters will catch a lot of dust at the point of entry into a house.

 - Close your closet door.
 Clothes collect dust, particulates, and other allergens.

-- Cover your bed with dust mite coversthat have a pore size of less than 6 microns for maximum effectiveness and vacuum your bed weekly.
-You want bedding that is impervious to dust mites and will not allow dust mites to breed – plain and simple.
-Much to our surprise there is quite a variation in effectiveness between dust mite covers from different vendors.
+- Cover your bed with dust mite covers that have a pore size of less than 6 microns for maximum effectiveness and vacuum your bed weekly.
+You want bedding impervious to dust mites and will not allow dust mites to breed – plain and simple.
+Much to our surprise, there is quite a variation in effectiveness between dust mite covers from different vendors.
 Pore size is critical.
-You can see our detailed comparison of dust mite covers on our website.

 - Use a steam cleaner on your bedding to assist in killing dust mites between washes.
-A handheld steam cleaner like the EnviroMate PRONTO P7.
+A handheld steam cleaner.
 The hot temperature of the steam will kill the dust mites.
 Take advantage of the freezing weather.
-Put pillows, stuffed toys or anything that could host dust mites into plastic bags and put them outside in the deep freeze.
-Yes, the frost kills dust mites.
+Put pillows, stuffed toys, or anything that could host dust mites into plastic bags and put them outside in the deep freeze.
+Yes, frost kills dust mites.